confluentinc/live-labs/connectors-mongodb/README.md

    }
    ```

 1. In this lab, we decided to mask customer's date of birth before sinking the stream to MongoDB Atlas.
 We are leverage Single Message Transforms (SMT) to achieve this goal.
 Since date of birth is of type `DATE` and we want to replace it with a string pattern, we will achieve our goal in a 2 step process.
 First, we will cast the date of birth from `DATE` to `String`, then we will replace that `String` value with a pattern we have pre-defined.
+The Single Message Transforms are available in the configuration UI of the MongoDB Connector.

    > For more information on Single Message Transforms (SMT) refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/single-message-transforms.html) or watch the series by Robin Moffatt, staff developer advocate at Confluent [here](https://www.youtube.com/watch?v=3Gj_SoyuTYk&list=PL5T99fPsK7pq7LiaaL-S6b7wQqzxyjgya&ab_channel=RobinMoffatt).